fit3164-ds05/NBA-Game-Ranking-System/docs/GamePrediction.md

 # Game Prediction Page

-This view blends three families of signals to explain a single matchup prediction:
+This view blends two families of signals to explain a single matchup prediction:

 * **XGBoost (win+margin)** – classification model for raw win probability plus a regression model for expected margin.
 The regression output provides a calibrated standard deviation so we can say how far the matchup sits from a toss-up.
 * **XGBoost (simple)** – compact classifier trained on the most influential features.
 It trades a little accuracy for sharper, human-scale explanations.
-* **Ratings (logistic)** – the legacy Glicko/Elo-style baseline computed from season-ending ratings.

 As of this iteration the XGBoost feature matrix is derived from `backend/data/team_ratings.csv` combined with Elo snapshots.
 Team-season profiles are aggregated from the historical rating